 The enclosed part of this coop measures 12ft x 10ft.
 It has a door on both sides, under the tallest part of the roof.
-The coop is short, and built just tall enough that an average height person can walk through without stooping.
-At the tall end, the rafters are about 6′ from the floor, on she short end the rafters are just 2-3 feet above the floor.
-The shorter end can be a bit of a pain to clean, but the well thought out size means that with just a little stooping, a rake can reach the shortest end easily.
+The coop just tall enough that I, at 5’6″, can walk through without stooping.
+At the tall end, the rafters are about 6′ from the floor, on the short end the rafters are just 2-3 feet above the floor.
+The shorter end can be a bit of a pain to clean, but the well thought out size means that with a slight stoop, a rake can reach the shortest end easily.

 A bank barn is a style of old barn that’s built into a hill- so the flat foundation results in a partially buried barn.
 This coop seems to be the inverse of that- using the natural slope of the land to make one door to the coop ground level and the other elevated (just right to simple shove soiled bedding into a waiting wheelbarrow without any need to scoop or shovel).
 I discuss this further and show pictures on my post about the interior of my old chicken coop, but because my coop is built into a slope, the “back door” of my coop has a threshold that is roughly 18-24″ above the ground.
-This rise is perfect for parking a wheelbarrow under, allowing bedding cleanout to be a simple process of sweeping bedding into the waiting wheelbarrow below.
+This rise is perfect for parking a wheelbarrow under, allowing bedding clean out to be a simple process of sweeping bedding into the waiting wheelbarrow below.

 I think the smartest part of this vintage coop design is the outdoor run that is basically a large raised bed (like you’d find in a garden) with thick concrete sides.
-This design made the run easy to predator-proof and means mud and pooling water are never a problem in the chicken run- even heavy downpours drain off immediately.
+This design made the run easy to predator-proof and means mud and puddles are never a problem in the chicken run- even heavy downpours drain off immediately.